-The Small Planet countries have goals, targets and indicators relating to all or at least one of the sub-goals, but the coverage seems uneven.
-While the integrity of water cycle is covered by all countries, the issue of water supply infrastructure is less and the efficiency of consumption are not or only partially addressed by many of the analysed countries (Germany, Switzerland, Sweden, Poland, India and Indonesia).
-Only two countries, Bangladesh and Korea cover all three sub-goal areas; at the same time their goals are supported by quantified, time-bound targets and related indicators.
+The Small Planet countries each have goals, targets and indicators relating to at least one of the sub-goals, but the coverage seems uneven.
+While the integrity of the water cycle is covered by all countries, the issue of water supply infrastructure is less so, and the efficiency of consumption is either only partially addressed or omitted by many of the analyzed countries (Germany, Switzerland, Sweden, Poland, India and Indonesia).
+Only two countries, Bangladesh and Korea, cover all three sub-goal areas; at the same time, their goals are supported by quantified, time-bound targets and related indicators.